genital warts on the penis, vulva, or around the anus

 In one study, electrocautery was

-about 82% effective in removing warts and stopping them from coming back 6
+effective for about 8 out of 10 people in removing warts and stopping them from coming back 6

 months after treatment.
 Warts are less likely to return after electrocautery

 removal of genital warts may not cure a human papillomavirus (HPV) infection.

 The virus may remain in the body in an inactive state after warts are

 Bleeding.
 Blood loss is usually minimal, because

 the electrocautery seals blood vessels as it removes

 Infection.
 Antibiotics may be given at the time of the